axanthos/orange3-textable/docs/rst/hierarchical_segmentations_performance_issues.rst

 Hierarchical segmentations and performance issues
 =================================================

-When widget :doc:`Segment <segment>` is applied to real, much longer texts than *a simple example*, using such general regexes as *\\w+* or *\\w* may result in the creation of a huge number of segments.
+When widget :ref:`Segment` is applied to real, much longer texts than *a simple example*, using such general regexes as *\\w+* or *\\w* may result in the creation of a huge number of segments.
 Creating and manipulating such segmentations can slow down excessively the execution of Orange Textable,